Looks like you are using an old version of Internet Explorer - Please update your browser

-Sergei Golovin has a Master’s degree in geophysics, and lives in the Crimea region, Ukraine, with his family (left, left to right: — Dasha, Zhenya, Olga and Sergei).
+Sergei Golovin has a Master’s degree in geophysics, and lives in the Crimea region, Ukraine, with his family.
 He heads a creation ministry, the Christian Center for Science and Apologetics.
 Answers in Genesis has regarded him as a valued co-worker for some years, so it was great to meet him in person on a rare trip to the USA.

 Sergei spoke of the vast cultural and philosophical differences between people in the former USSR and the West:

 Three generations of communist “atheology” has trained people not to search for a logical answer.
 The logical contradictions in communist ideology were carefully explained away as just the “dialectics of history”.
 So even if they see contradictions in parts of evolution theory, many still just accept it.

 Evolution was the “scientific foundation” the communists used to promote their humanistic ideology and attack Christianity.
 Even though many have suffered much under communism, they still think that science has proved they are products of time and chance.
 Having heard no alternative to evolution, life has even less purpose or meaning than under communism.